 Breakthrough Curriculum

 All undergraduates complete the Breakthrough Curriculum.
-Second year BM students begin the sequence of class with with Exploring Arts Careers.
+Second year BM students begin the sequence of classes with Exploring Arts Careers.
 In the third year of study, students take Building a Brand and Portfolio and Pitching Your Creative Idea.
-The culmination of study is the preparation and presentation of a pitch, adjudicated by a panel of faculty and guests that also serves as an entry in a real competition for funding and project support to implement a residency at one of Peabody's partner institutions.
+The culmination of study is the preparation and presentation of a pitch, adjudicated by a panel of faculty and guests that also serves as an entry in a real competition for funding and project support.
 Students may attempt to test out of the Building a Brand and Portfolio requirement; information on testing out can be requested from the LAUNCHPad office.

 Music Theory